 Project building operations activities would result in the consumption of electricity, which would be supplied to the Project by SCE.
-Annual electricity demands of the Project are summarized in Table 4-11.
-As summarized on Table 4-11 the Project would result in 959,102 kWh/year of electricity.
+As summarized on Table 4-11 the Project would result in 419,073 kWh/year of electricity.

 Based on information provided by the Project Applicant, the Project would not use natural gas for the building envelope.
 As such, natural gas consumption has not been analyzed in this study.